Our In-Depth Knowledge of California Family Law

 Our Constant Continuing Education

-Most lawyers probably think of continuing education as attending a few seminars per year.
+Most lawyers probably think of continuing education as attending a few seminars yearly.
 For us, it is much more.

-While attending seminars is important and it is something we do regularly, we also have frequent, internal meetings on family law.
+While attending seminars is important, and we do regularly (Mr. Farzad has been a frequent presenter and speaker at family law seminars), we also have frequent internal meetings on family law.

-Any time a new decision comes down from our appellate or Supreme Court, we have a dialogue about that decision to determine how it impacts our representation of family law clients.
-If a decision is a significant one, we have in person meetings to discuss these issues and to plan and prepare how it may impact the cases we handle.
+Any time a new decision comes down from our appellate or Supreme Court, we have a dialogue about it to determine how it impacts our representation of family law clients.
+If a decision is significant, we have in-person meetings to discuss these issues and plan and prepare how it may impact the cases we handle.

-In addition, our attorneys are constantly finding ways to improve our client's representation through the application of both existing and new law.
+In addition, our attorneys constantly find ways to improve our clients' representation by applying existing and new laws.

-Our family law firm believes the education process is a constant and never-ending endeavor and that is why on a regular basis, we study family law, our codes and procedure.
+Our family law firm believes the education process is a constant and never-ending endeavor, and that is why we regularly study family law, our codes, and procedures.
 Nobody can know everything.
-However, great family law attorneys strive to learn more and use that knowledge to help their clients.
+However, the best family law attorneys strive to learn more and use that knowledge to help their clients.